-To learn more about this career, watch the video profile of "Pharmacists."
+To learn more about this career, watch the video about pharmacists (in the Health Science section).

 Part 2: Anxiety and Its Impact on Performance: